 Taking a nap during the hottest part of the day might not directly cool you, but it means that you skip out the uncomfortable too-warm feeling for a few hours.

 Placing a small dish filled with ice and a little water in front of a fan and sitting in the breeze has a lovely cooling effect.
 The water occasionally gets caught by the breeze to form a mist of water which will make you feel refreshed.

 If you have a spray bottle in your home, fill it with cold water and about 10 drops of peppermint essential oil.
 Peppermint has natural cooling properties, so misting the spray on your body will help you feel refreshed and revitalized.
 If you’re spraying it onto your face, close your eyes first.

-Keeping cool at bed time
+Keeping cool at bedtime

 A great way to cool your body down before you go to bed is by having a tepid bath or shower.
 It should be just below body temperature to allow your body to cool.
-Don’t make it too cold though because that will make your body compensate for the low temperature when you get out the bath, causing you to warm up again.
+Don’t make it too cold though because that will make your body compensate for the low temperature when you get out of the bath, causing you to warm up again.

-Try rubbing an aloe based moisturizer on your body before you go to sleep.
+Try rubbing an aloe-based moisturizer on your body before you go to sleep.
 The plant extract has cooling effects and it will leave you feeling fresh and nourished.